qcc4cp/qcc/README.md

 ## Installation

 These instructions focus on Debian Linux.
 For MacOS, see [README.MacOS.md](README.MacOS.md).
 For Windows (partially supported), see [README.Windows.md](README.Windows.md).
+For interactive SageMath, see [README.SageMath.md](README.SageMath.md).
 CentOS is also supported (see [README.CentOS.md](README.CentOS.md)).
 We may add other OS'es in the future.